indjev99/7-Wonders-Duel-AI/README.md

-# 7-Wonders-Duel-Bot
+# 7-Wonders-Duel-AI
- A bot to play 7 Wonders Duel.
+An AI to play 7 Wonders Duel.